Student-centric advice and objective recommendations

-How to Respond to the 2022-2023 Cornell Supplemental Essay Prompts
+How to Answer the 2025-26 Cornell Supplemental Essays

 Cornell University is a private Ivy League research university located in Ithaca, New York.
-Cornell’s acceptance rate is around 11%, which means you will need to make your Cornell supplemental essay question answers stronger than other applicants.
-Cornell consists of eight undergraduate colleges in total.
-Students interested in attending the school will have to complete one of the Cornell supplemental essays that aligns with their intended college.
+Cornell’s acceptance rate is around 7%, which means you will need to make your Cornell supplemental essay question answers stronger than other applicants.
+Cornell consists of eight undergraduate colleges in total with each college having different supplemental essay requirements in addition to the mandatory Cornell University essay question.

 Don’t miss: Scholarships360’s free scholarship search tool